jacksonh1/slim_conservation_orthogroup_generation/README.md

 The json files contain information about the ortholog groups<br><br>
 See the [examples](./examples/) folder for example output. <br>

-The script `./src/local_scripts/create_filemap.py` is intended to be run after the main pipeline.
-It just creates a json file that maps the odb_gene_ids to the generated files.

-See `./examples/ex3_all_human_genes/` to see this.

 ### using the tools as a command line script

-The easiest way to explain how it works and how to use it is via the command line script help message:
+The easiest way to explain how to use the script is via the command line script help message:
 ```bash
 $ python ./src/local_scripts/odb_group_pipeline.py --help
 ```